ti-ha/wait-management-system/README.md

 To setup, you must have the latest version of python 3 installed.

+## Windows

+Run `. venv/Scripts/activate` in the working directory to initialise the virtual environment.

+Then run `python app.py` to start the Flask application.
+The server will be running on http://localhost:5000

+## Mac/UNIX

-Then run `venv/Scripts/activate` in the working directory to initialise the virtual environment.
+Run `source venv/Scripts/activate` in the working directory to initialise the virtual environment.

 Then run `python app.py` to start the Flask application.
 The server will be running on http://localhost:5000